Bua Loy: A Thai Dessert Recipe With Pictures

 - 1/2 cup sugar

-- Get the Right Rice Flour: Make sure you buy glutinous rice flour, NOT regular rice flour.
+- Get the right rice flour: Make sure you buy glutinous rice flour, NOT regular rice flour.
+This is the brand of that I use in my kitchen. glutinous rice flour

 - Heat about 4 cups of water in a saucepan.
 Bring to a boil.